wavesplatform/WavesGUI/build-native.md

 By default shell scripts and certificates are ignored by git to prevent sensitive data leakage.

-Build script builds native applications for testnet and mainnet.
+Build script assembles native applications for testnet and mainnet.
 You can find native binaries in `distr/native` directory.